stevenwchien/csml-iw-rrp/README.md

 The dependencies for this project are listed in requirements.txt.
 Development was done on a MAC OSX.
 However, testing was done on a Linux OS - Ubuntu LTS 16.04.
 This was running as a VM on a Google Cloud Compute instance with a Tesla K80 GPU attached.

-Note: The code was tested with the following package versions:
+Note: The code was tested with the following python/package versions:

-python 3.7
+python 3.7.0+
-transformers
-pytorch
-numpy
+numpy 1.18.3
-pandas
+pandas 1.0.3
+torch 1.5.0
+transformers 2.8.0
+tqdm 4.46.0
+tabulate 0.8.7